 People often ask me how I knew I had to stop eating gluten.
-I've told my story previously on another blog, but I realized I haven't told it here yet.
+It was a very long process!
+I hope that by sharing my story, I can help someone else skip through to answers faster than I did.
 It all began with a longing for clear skin.

 My skin had never been perfect.
-I had a little teenage acne and that sort of thing.
-Several years ago, a different kind of spot appeared on my forehead.
+I had had a little teenage acne and that sort of thing.
+Then several years ago, a different kind of spot appeared on my forehead.
 It was a small, flat, red spot that I basically ignored.
-It gradually grew larger, but I just covered it with makeup and carried on.
+It gradually grew larger, but I just covered it with bangs and makeup and carried on.
 As long as I could keep it covered by hair, I didn’t think too much about it.
 Life was busy!
 This went on for a few years.

 Was it the makeup?